-Logo Designs Should Be Memorable
+A Logo Should Be Memorable

 Many people remember a business not only by its name but also by its logo.
-Your logo should facilitate easy recall.
+Your copmpany logo should facilitate easy recall.
 This way onlookers will remember your product or business even after the quickest of glances.
 A customer is more likely to engage you in business if they can remember you.

-Keep the Logo Simple
+Keep a Logo Simple

-Choose the Logo Color Strategically
+Choose Logo Colors Strategically

 When working with people, emotions always have relevance to their behaviour and interaction.
 Colours have the unique ability to evoke emotions thus a clever use of colours when designing a logo will definitely promote business in the appropriate market group.

 Orange is a colour that represents fun, enthusiasm and cheerfulness.
 Some psychologists have argued that it stimulates brain activity.
 An Orange logo is consequently excellent for a firm that wants to come out as friendly, cheerful and light-hearted.
-Fanta, Crush and Nickelodeon are examples of companies with orange logos.
+Fanta, Crush and Nickelodeon are examples of companies with orange logo.

-The Logo Should Be Versatile
+A Logo Should Be Versatile

-The Logo Design Should Be Timeless
+A Logo Design Should Be Timeless

 Companies should try to create brand pictures that are visually striking and appealing to their targeted customers.
 A logo is one of the vital elements of this brand picture.
 Therefore, an excellent logo is a priceless asset.
 It is therefore important to streamline every logo design project to ensure that the final logo delivered is as compelling as it is formidable.